compojoom/refire/README.md

 # Refire

+Install 2.0.0 beta using `npm install -S refire@2.0.0-beta1`

+### Note: this branch is still experimental and lacks test coverage

 > Declarative Firebase bindings for Redux and React

 Refire keeps your local [Redux](http://redux.js.org/) store in sync with selected [Firebase](https://www.firebase.com/) paths.
 You can declaratively bind Firebase paths as Strings, Objects or Arrays.